 Each day, thousands of men and women look for ways to improve their appearance.

-Why is Laser Hair Removal Popular?
+What is Laser Hair Removal?

-- The results can last for a while, though in some cases multiple treatments are needed as it does drastically reduce hair growth.
+- Effective.
+The results can last for a while, though in some cases multiple treatments are needed as it does drastically reduce hair growth.

 Medical Aesthetics Training at National Laser Institute